 This post may contain affiliate links.
 Please read our disclosure policy.

-Lentil Potato Burrito Wraps are a perfectly delicious vegetarian burrito that is very filling, flavorful, and made with simple pantry ingredients.
+Lentil Burritos are a perfectly delicious vegetarian burrito that is very filling, flavorful, and made with simple pantry ingredients.
+Potatoes add creamy texture and heartiness that work perfectly with the lentils.
+These burrito wraps go together in just over 30 minutes and are perfect to make ahead for a freezer meal.

-Make these up the night before and serve them the next day, or simply make up the lentil mixture and build the burritos when you are wanting to a quick and easy dinner or lunch.
+Like these black bean burritos, you can prepare these lentil burritos the night before or simply make up the lentil mixture and build the burritos when you are ready for a quick and easy dinner or lunch.

 Recipe Video: